JuliaRegistries/RegistratorServerless.jl/README.md

 ## Usage

-Open a new issue on your registry where the title of the issue is one of the following:
+Open a new issue on your registry where the title of the issue is something like this:
+- `register MyUsername/MyPackage.jl`
+- `register MyUsername/MyPackage.jl branch=some-branch-name`
-- `register MyOrganization/MyPackage.jl`
+- `register SomeOrganization/MyPackage.jl`
-- `register MyOrganization/MyPackage.jl branch=my-branch-name`
+- `register SomeOrganization/MyPackage.jl branch=some-branch-name`

+Please note: in order to register, you must be either:
+1. The owner of the repository
+2. A member of the organization that owns the repository

+If you are a member of the organization, please make sure that your membership is public.
+For more details, please see [these instructions for publicizing your organization membership](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-your-github-user-account/publicizing-or-hiding-organization-membership).

 ## Installing